Accessibility Skip to main content

 Saturday 18 October

-10am – gather on the Strand near the new Agatha Christie sculpture by Brixham based artist, Elisabeth Hadley
+Gather on the Strand near the new Agatha Christie sculpture by Brixham based artist, Elisabeth Hadley (if it's raining, you'll find us under the old Debenhams canopy, just across the road).

 They can then parade together towards Union Street.